spectrocloud/librarium/docs/docs-content/getting-started/gcp/gcp.md

 ## Get Started

 In this section, you learn how to create a cluster profile.
-Then, you deploy a cluster to AWS by using Palette.
+Then, you deploy a cluster to GCP by using Palette.
 Once your cluster is deployed, you can update it using cluster profile updates.

 <SimpleCardGrid